The short answer to the question “is 1TB SSD enough for gaming?” is a yes. 1TB SSD is more than enough for most gaming systems.

 - Note that the prices are subject to change.

 Given the high costs of SSDs, it would be unwise to use the storage space for merely archiving.

-My point being.
-If games are the only applications that you wish to mostly fill your storage space with, then 1 TB SSD is more than enough.
+My point is.
+If games are mainly the only applications you wish to fill your storage space with, then 1 TB SSD is more than enough.

-However, if you wish to store miscellaneous large files on it, that you would rarely use, then it would be wiser to have a combination of SSD and HDD i.e 512 GB SSD + 2TB HDD.
+However, if you wish to store large miscellaneous files you would rarely use, having a combination of SSD and HDD would be wiser, i.e., 512 GB SSD + 2TB HDD.

 Also Read: Do You Need HDD and SSD Both?

 Is 1TB SSD Enough for Gaming?

 Yes, a 1 TB SSD is more than enough for gaming.
 But do not believe me.
 Let us look at some sizes of the latest AAA games.

 |Elden Ring||60 GB|